opcodesio/log-viewer/README.md

     'back_to_system_label' => null,

     /**
      * Log Viewer route middleware.
+     * The middleware should enable session and cookies support in order for the Log Viewer to work.
-The 'web' middleware is applied by default.
+     * The 'web' middleware will be applied automatically if empty.
      */
-    'middleware' => [],
+    'middleware' => ['web'],

     /**
      * Include file patterns